Why Are My Snake Plant Leaves Curling? 6 Causes and Fixes

 5. Too little light

-In deep shade the plant cannot photosynthesise enough, and weak new growth may emerge curled or distorted.
+In deep shade the plant cannot photosynthesise enough to support firm, upright growth, and weak new leaves may emerge curled, narrow, or distorted.

 Fix: move it to bright indirect light.
-A spot a metre or two from a window is ideal.
+A spot within a metre or two of a window is ideal.
+Snake plants tolerate low light but do not thrive in it, and brighter conditions produce sturdier leaves.

 6. Pot-bound roots

-A snake plant that has not been repotted in years can fill its pot so completely that water runs straight through without being absorbed.
+A snake plant that has not been repotted in years can fill its pot so completely with roots and rhizomes that water runs straight through without soaking in, leaving the plant chronically underwatered even though you are watering it.